Balli railway station

 Balli Railway Station (Station code: BLLI) is a smaller railway station in Goa, under the jurisdiction of Konkan Railway.
-It lies is in Balli (also referred to as Bali) village off the highway connecting Chandor to Canacona.
+It lies is in Balli (also referred to as Bali) village off the highway connecting Chandor to Canacona.At presentit next rail station south of Madagaon junction.

 Administration

+Balli railway station was built by Konkan Railway Corporation Limited (KRCL) and is operated and maintained by them.
 The station falls under the administration of Karwar railway division of Konkan Railway zone, a subsidiary zone of Indian Railways.

 Other stations

 Madgaon (Margao) railway station in South Goa district is the largest Konkan Railway station within Goa, while Thivim railway station in North Goa comes at second place.
 The former is a gateway to South Goa, Margao, the urban area of Vasco da Gama and also the beaches of South Goa, while the latter is a gateway to Mapusa town, the emigration-oriented sub-district of Bardez and also the North Goa beach belt.
 The Karmali railway station is closest State capital Panjim or Panaji, which is the administrative capital of Goa.